South Australian Railways East-West Stock: Fleet details

-Cafeteria Car C1
+Cafeteria car C1

-Cafeteria Car, alternatively known as C1, was constructed at the South Australian Railways' Islington Railway Workshops in 1947, as one of the first Australian railway vehicles utilising corrugated stainless steel plates for the exterior.
-The rest of the vehicle was constructed using Corten steel.
-The design was based on then-modern Streamliner trains in the United States, which had been observed by the Chief Mechanical Engineer, Mr F H Harrison, on his tour to the United States around the end of World War II.
-The Cafeteria Car became the testing board for concepts to be included in the new The Overland fleet, and was intended to "surpass other buffet cars" in manufacture quality and passenger comfort; the design was detailed down to the level of the food trays, which were introduced on the vehicle long before they became common practice on airlines.
+One cafeteria car, number C1, was constructed at the South Australian Railways' Islington Railway Workshops in 1947, as one of the first Australian railway vehicles utilising corrugated stainless steel plates for the exterior.
+The design was based on contemporary streamliner cars in the United States, which had been seen by the Chief Mechanical Engineer, Frank Harrison, on his tour to the United States soon after World War II.
+It was the prototype for concepts to be included in the new fleet of cars for The Overland, and was intended to "surpass other buffet cars" in manufacture quality and passenger comfort; the design was detailed down to the level of the food trays, which were introduced on the vehicle long before they became common practice on airlines.

-It is thought that the vehicle was originally planned to be used on the Overland, but in practice that service included stops at on-platform restaurants en route, and the remnant dining cars (like Avoca and Hopkins) from the pre-corrugated era were kept in service.
+The car was not used on the Adelaide–Melbourne Overland service, since it included stops at on-platform refreshment rooms en route, and remnant dining cars (such as Avoca and Hopkins) from the pre-corrugated era were kept in service.
+Instead it was deployed on the Adelaide–Port Pirie line that linked up with the Trans-Australian service.

 The car was constructed using the side frames as the primary load-carrying system, with formed steel channels forming the body sides between the window frames; the sum framework of each vehicle comprises well over four hundred parts.
-Rockwool insulation was packed into the carriage side voids, sewn in place with copper wire, and the body was finished with fluted aluminium strips (later stainless steel) riveted or screwed in place, giving the classic look of the series.
+Rockwool insulation was packed into the side voids, sewn in place with copper wire, and the body was finished with fluted aluminium strips (later stainless steel) riveted or screwed in place, giving the classic look of the series.

 Harrison had originally specified Plymetl for the interior partitions, which was a five-sheet-thick plywood with steel panels on the exterior.
-This was unavailable due to federal financial policy, so a similar material was obtained from England, called Plymax.
+It was unavailable at the time owing to government financial policy, so a similar material was obtained from England, called Plymax.

-The car was fitted with an underfloor generator set in addition to the standard axle-driven generator; both were used to supply power to the air conditioning system (the first South Australian Railways vehicle to be so fitted) and the refrigeration for the kitchen area.
+The car was fitted with an underfloor generator set in addition to the standard axle-driven generator; both were used to supply power to the air conditioning system (the first South Australian Railways vehicle to be so fitted) and kitchen refrigeration.

-The interior was organised with toilets at one end, and a central kitchen flanked either side with eight tables.
-The tables on the kitchen side sat four each; two against the wall and two on loose chairs in the main aisle.
-The tables on the other side sat two each, both against the wall, and the total capacity was 46 sitting passengers.